 War has been regarded as one of the worst of the many scourges that have afflicted humanity throughout the ages.
 In recent times, numerous efforts have been made to eliminate this ancient scourge from our lives.
 The success of these efforts is shown by the virtually unchecked increase in our numbers in recent decades, to the point where it is more and more obvious that, collectively, we pose a grave danger to the Earth’s many other living creatures.
 By thinking only about, and seeking only or primarily to improve, our human lives, we have greatly worsened the lives of countless other organisms, whom we callously treat as if they don’t matter, except as means to satisfy our selfish ends, or as natural obstacles to our continued glorious human progress.

-If we want to live lives that are free from the horrific and tragic devastations of war, then it is essential that we voluntarily perform the biological function that war has performed for our species in the past, which is to limit our numbers so that we live in harmony with the Law of Balance, by not exhausting the other living organisms on which we depend for our survival, and by permitting the survival of the many other organisms which we are tragically in the process of diminishing and eliminating – in many cases forever – from the Earth.
+Since we want to live lives that are free from the horrific and tragic devastations of war, then it is essential that we voluntarily perform the biological function that war has performed for our species in the past, which is to limit our numbers so that we live in harmony with the Law of Balance, by not exhausting the other living organisms on which we depend for our survival, and by permitting the survival of the many organisms that we are in the process of tragically diminishing and eliminating – in many cases forever – from the Earth.

 It is an almost global conviction that we humans should do everything possible to save every human child that is born on the Earth.
 As a result, we regard it as unquestionably good when the infant mortality rate is reduced as much as possible in all countries, even in places where the inhabitants are desperately poor, and they are not able to feed, clothe, house, educate, and employ all those who are already alive, let alone the many new babies that continue to be born, minute after minute, hour after hour, day after day, and year after year, in a never-ending cycle of human fecundity.
-In many poorer countries, where foreign doctors and organizations attempt to save every child that is born, in the belief that this intervention against Nature’s natural survival rate, which prevailed for millennia, is wise and sensible, this has resulted in a population explosion that has reduced the overall standard of living for many of the inhabitants, while increasing human population pressures on the land, water, plants, and animals.
+In many poorer countries, where foreign doctors and organizations attempt to save every child that is born, in the belief that this intervention against Nature’s natural survival rate, which prevailed during the very long period prior to science and modern medicine’s interventions, is wise and sensible, this has resulted in a population explosion that has reduced the overall standard of living for many of the inhabitants, while it has increased human population pressures on the land, water, plants, and animals.

 In Nature, such an extravagant and unnatural survival rate, a rate higher than fifty percent, is not found anywhere, not even among whales, elephants, lions, bears, walruses, or sharks, those animals that have few or no predators once they become adults.
 In Nature, the survival rate of newborns of all species is lower than fifty percent, and it is usually much, much lower than this.
 Even human beings, when they lived in a state of Nature, neither dominating over other organisms nor being dominated by them, had a survival rate that was in accordance with these natural rates.
 It is only during the very recent history of our species, a period that has lasted just a few turbulent and disruptive centuries, that we have exempted ourselves from this unvarying natural pattern of survival.
 The irony is that, by focusing solely or primarily on the survival of human beings, we fail to see that we are making the long-term survival of our species less and less likely.
 It is truly a case of not being able to see the forest, or the whole, complex picture of which we humans form only a small, dependent part, for the trees, which represent our obsession with the survival of each and every individual human being.

 The very clear result of this exemption, which we foolishly regard as another of the many proofs of our manifest superiority over all other organisms, has been a planetary disaster.
-We have proliferated like a pestilence over most of the Earth’s habitable land, bringing death and destruction wherever we have established ourselves, while our numbers continue to multiply unchecked.
-Our extremely myopic understanding, which regards everything that is human as good, and everything that is not human as inferior, and therefore unimportant or not worthy of preservation, fails to see that the desire to save every human child that is born means that a great many other forms of life will necessarily be harmed, reduced, diminished, or driven to extinction by this highly unnatural practice.
-This is because, unlike all other living creatures, we humans are not content merely with having enough to eat, a simple dwelling made of natural materials, and reproducing our kind, but we must build all the artificial and often sterile or poisonous things that we designate by the term “culture” or “civilization,” which we vainly consider to be of greater worth, and therefore of more importance, than the living Creation of God, which we are in the process of desecrating, diminishing, damaging, and destroying all over the world.
+We have proliferated like a pestilence over most of the Earth’s habitable land, bringing death and destruction wherever we have established ourselves, as our numbers continue to multiply unchecked.
+Our extremely myopic understanding, which regards everything that is human as good, and everything that is not human as bad or inferior, and therefore unimportant or not worthy of preservation, fails to see that the desire to save every human child that is born means that a great many other forms of life will necessarily be harmed, reduced, diminished, or driven to extinction by this highly unnatural practice.
+This is because, unlike all other living creatures, we humans are not content merely to have enough to eat, a simple dwelling made of natural materials, and to reproduce our kind, but we must build all the artificial and often sterile or destructive things that we designate by the term “culture” or “civilization,” which we vainly consider to be of greater worth, and therefore of more importance, than the living Creation of God, whose divine Creation we are in the process of desecrating, diminishing, damaging, and destroying all over the world.

 Collapse: How Societies Chose to Fail or Succeed: Revised Edition by Jared Diamond, chapter 10.
 Penguin, New York, 2011.

 Without the interventions of modern medicine, agriculture, and other of our human technologies, more than 19 out of every 20 people who are alive today would not be alive, since either they or one of their ancestors would have perished, whether as a result of disease, war, famine, or predation.
-Hence, the question of whether or not they will beget children would not even arise, since they wouldn’t be alive to consider it.
-However, this mandate not to have any children does not need to be adhered to forever: after a few centuries, if the majority of the world’s population were to follow it, then all those who want children could have them – provided, of course, that they limit themselves to one or two at the very most.
+Hence, the question of whether or not they will beget children would not have arisen, since they wouldn’t be alive to consider it.
+However, this mandate not to have any children, or to have fewer children than one intended, does not need to be adhered to forever: after a few centuries, if the majority of the world’s population were to follow it, then all those who want children could have them – provided, of course, that they limit themselves to one or two at the most.